toticavalcanti/react-native-task-annotations/readme.md

 # Task Anottation

-This project is a simple app to task anottation, it is a process of learning react-native with expo, developer a sinmple application to get familiarized with this tecnology.
+This project is a simple app to task anottation, it is a process of learning react-native with expo, developer a simple application to get familiarized with this tecnology.

-**??
-Stack**
+** Stack**
 ---
 - React Native
 - Expo

-**??
-Installation**
+** Installation**
 ---

 1. Clone the Project